-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State 7.
-Description Architectural Classification (Enter categories from instructions.)
-MID-19TH CENTURY: Gothic Revival Materials: (enter categories from instructions.)
-Principal exterior materials of the property: stone, wood Narrative Description (Describe the historic and current physical appearance and condition of the property.
-Describe contributing and noncontributing resources if applicable.
-Begin with a summary paragraph that briefly describes the general characteristics of the property, such as its location, type, style, method of construction, setting, size, and significant features.
-Indicate whether the property has historic integrity.)
-Summary Paragraph St. Columba's, the Berkeley Memorial Chapel (St. Columba's Chapel) occupies an approximately two-acre site at the intersection of Vaucluse Avenue and Indian Avenue in the eastern part of Middletown, Rhode Island.
-The property includes St. Columba's (1884-86), an English Gothic Revival-style, stone church designed by Wilson Eyre, Jr. with stained-glass windows by David Maitland Armstrong; a cypress-and-stone, Gothic Revival-style lych gate (1897), designed by Henry Vaughan; a historic burying ground; and a parish house (2001; non-contributing).
+St. Columba's, the Berkeley Memorial Chapel (St. Columba's Chapel) occupies an approximately two-acre site at the intersection of Vaucluse Avenue and Indian Avenue in the eastern part of Middletown, Rhode Island.
+The property includes St. Columba's Chapel (1884-86), an English Gothic Revival-style, stone church designed by Wilson Eyre, Jr. with stained-glass windows by David Maitland Armstrong; a cypress-and-stone, Gothic Revival-style lych gate (1897), designed by Henry Vaughan; a historic burying ground; and a parish house (2001; non-contributing).
 The grounds are dotted with mature specimen trees and a semi-circular, asphalt drive provides access to the chapel.
 A dry-laid stone wall runs along the southwestern and most of the western perimeters of the property; elsewhere, hedges mark the boundary.
 The surrounding area is bucolic, with quiet roads lined with vegetation, large areas of open space, residences on generously sized lots, and the Sakonnet River just 500 feet to the east.
 The St. Columba's property as a whole, and its individual resources, retain a high level of integrity in terms of location, setting, design, materials, workmanship, feeling and association.
-Narrative Description St. Columba's, the Berkeley Memorial Chapel (1884-86) St. Columba's Chapel (Photos #1-#19) is a one-story, stone, English Gothic Revival-style church constructed in 1884-86 to designs by the prominent Philadelphia-based architect Wilson Eyre, Jr. and built by William Gosling, a stone mason from Worcester, Massachusetts.1 It is a compact 1 Gosling had constructed the Channing Memorial Church in nearby Newport, Rhode Island in 1880-81.
-Channing Memorial Church, "Our Sanctuary," https://channingchurch.org/our-sanctuary/